 Jabber/XMPP with Easy Entry and Easy Discovery

-Quicksy is a spin-off of the popular Jabber/XMPP client Conversations with automatic contact discovery.
+Quicksy is a spin-off of the popular Jabber/XMPP clients Conversations and Monal with automatic contact discovery.

-Aside from the contact sync the user interface is deliberately as close to Conversations as possible.
-This allows users to eventually migrate from Quicksy to Conversations without having to relearn how the app works.
+Aside from the contact sync the user interface is deliberately as close to its upstream counterparts as possible.
+This allows users to eventually migrate from Quicksy to Conversations or Monal without having to relearn how the app works.

-From a technical standpoint Quicksy is a gradle build flavor that replaces the sign up screens from Conversations.
-It is maintained in the same source tree and runs through the same release cycles and has the same features as Conversations.
+From a technical standpoint Quicksy is a gradle build flavor (Android) and XCode build target (iOS) that replaces the sign up screens from Conversations and Monal.
+It is maintained in the same source trees, runs through the same release cycles and has the same features as the respective base apps.

 ¹ Suggested contacts consists of other Quicksy users and regular Jabber/XMPP users who have entered their Jabber ID into the Quicksy Directory.